Respect/Test/README.md

 As you may well know we need an instance (object) to modify these instance properties so it makes sense that you might want to get that instance itself back eventually.
-It doesn't matter if your class has no constructor, constructor with required parameters or whether it is marked private or protected, `Reflect` will see to it that you get an instance back no matter what it takes.
+It doesn't matter if your class is abstract, has no constructor, constructor with required parameters or whether it is marked private or protected, `Reflect` will see to it that you get an instance back no matter what it takes.